Wangxiaoyue-lab/PICASSO/The barefoot girl/if_you_need_library_so.md

 maybe you can insult gpt like new bing

 # 3 choose the suitable version and download
+sometimes the lib.so belongs to a complex software, so you should isntall the software which should be specified the version.
+And you can achieve the lib.so file in the `bin` or `lib` folder.
+What's more, maybe you can copy it from other's account.

 # 4 install it in the software path
 ```